-There’s a range of odd, obscure, and interesting questions that people ask about bitcoin online.
+People ask a range of odd, obscure, and interesting questions about bitcoin online.
 We thought it would be interesting to explore some of these and find some of the answers to these commonly asked questions.
-Read on and find out if you know the answer to all of these obscure bitcoin questions or if you perhaps learn a thing or two as well.
+So read on and find out if you know the answer to these obscure bitcoin questions and perhaps learn a thing or two as well.

 What Language is Bitcoin Written In?

-The original bitcoin code base was written in a popular, incredibly well-established language called C++.
+The original bitcoin codebase was written in a popular, well-established language called C++.
 This choice helps to retain robust control over memory management and form a good balance between a very low-level language like assembly while still being very powerful, stable, and well maintained.
-A lot of software you use from day to day is likely programmed in C++, as are many of the games you’ve probably played over the years.
+A lot of software you use daily is likely programmed in C++, as are many games you’ve probably played over the years.

 How Can I Recover Bitcoin Wallet?